 Once the tooth is settled, a crown may be recommended to protect the top part of the tooth.
-This is often a critical step, as a root-filled tooth is often weakened due to previously deep, extensive decay and may have cracks in it.
+This is often a critical step.
+A root-filled tooth is often weakened due to previously deep, extensive decay and may have cracks in it.
 It is also more brittle than before.
 A crown may therefore reduce the risk of the tooth and fillings from splitting and fracturing off.

-It’s important to be aware that, while we have an excellent success rates with root canal therapy, it is a complex treatment and there is still a risk of the infection recurring, depending on the body’s response to treatment.
+It’s important to be aware that root canal therapy is a complex treatment.
+While we have an excellent success rate, there is still a risk of the infection recurring, depending on the body’s response to treatment.

 Why Does Root Canal Therapy Get Such Bad Press?

-There is a general belief (fueled by popular media) that having root canal therapy is very painful.
+There is a general belief (fueled by popular media) that root canal therapy is very painful.

-In fact we find that in most cases, our patients have come in to see us because they have been experiencing such terrible pain from their toothache.
-Many experience a welcome and rapid relief of pain from the local anaesthetic that is given at the beginning of the appointment, and find that their pain is significantly reduced even when the effects of the anaesthetic wear off.
+In fact, we find that in most cases, our patients have come in to see us because they have been experiencing such terrible pain from their toothache.
+Many experience a welcome and rapid relief of pain from the local anaesthetic that is given at the beginning of the appointment.
+They may find that their pain is significantly reduced even when the effects of the anaesthetic wear off.